 - In Excalibur, when Merlin assesses Morgana as a possible magic-worker, he tests her knowledge of "the Art" — training in magic-related lore — and then attempts to determine if she has "the Sight" — innate magical sensitivity.

-- This is how "Force sensitivity" works in the Star Wars franchise.
-Not everyone is "strong in the Force"; a Badass Normal like Han Solo could meditate on hokey ancient religions all he liked, but it would be no match for a good blaster at his side.
+- In the Star Wars franchise, not everyone is "strong in the Force"; a Badass Normal like Han Solo could meditate on hokey ancient religions all he liked, but it would be no match for a good blaster at his side.
 Without training, most Force-sensitives can use their powers only unconsciously, rendering them lucky in ways subtle enough to only be identified through (for example) statistical analysis of gambling patterns, or enhance their reflexes in ways that render them not much different from a Badass Normal.
 With training, they can do all the flashy quasi-magical Jedi tricks we see in the films, novels, video games, etc.

 - This trope is at least implied in several places in the Discworld series:

-- In the earliest books, wizards (and presumably witches) are said to be able to see "octarine", the eighth color of the spectrum, the "color of magic".
+- In the earliest books, wizards (and presumably witches) are said to be able to see "octarine", the eighth color of the spectrum, the "color of magic", because of special octagonal structures in their eyes as well as rods and cones.
 This isn't mentioned much in later books, but it still seems in those that magic is some sort of innate gift.

 - It also seems that people with strong magical gifts, such as Eskarina Smith, can be dangerous to everyone around them if not properly trained.
 Even partly-trained but powerful casters can be dangerous to themselves; for example, "borrowing" an animal's mind can lead to a witch becoming lost in the animal's senses.
 Unseen University has a gymnasium lined with magic-proof materials where students are required to practice.